achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

-- Highly multiplexed Fluorescent In Situ Hybridization (FISH) or Spatial Transcriptomic method to determine the genes expressed by cells in their native locations
-    - MERFISH
- 	- seqFISH

- 	- FISSEQ
- 	-

 ### Activity-mapping

 #### Question 2: What regions of the neuraxis participate in different aspects of pain and itch (cellular resolution)